chanon-kr/Shared_Function/README.md

 You could see samples of how to use this library inside the samples folder in github<br>
 (https://github.com/chanon-kr/Shared_Function)
 <br><br>
-By the way, I'm not provide required libraries for you because of the topping concept,<br> I don't think it's a good idea to install every libraries for everyone.

 ***
 ## data_connection